inclement/lapidary-ai/README.md

 - The AI 'knows' what card it will get from a blind reservation, and also what card will replace one that is bought or reserved.
 This is probably a small advantage, although not one it seems to make much use of.
+- It isn't currently possible to blind-reserve a card from the top of a deck, but only because the gui doesn't have a button for it yet.